Fundamentals of Enterprise Risk Management

 - What is the true meaning of risk?
 Is risk a qualitative concept, a quantitative concept, both or something entirely different?

-- What is the difference between a risk, a loss, a threat and a scenario?
+- What is the difference between the terms risk, loss, threat and scenario?

-- What are loss prevention, risk mitigation, threat management, tactical risk management and strategic risk management and how can these disparate processes be integrated into a comprehensive, holistic risk management framework?
+- What are loss prevention, threat mitigation, risk mitigation, tactical risk management and strategic risk management and how can these disparate tasks be integrated into a comprehensive, holistic risk management framework?

 - What are risk appetite and risk tolerance and how should they be determined?